nlinc1905/drift-monitoring/README.md

 The 2nd option is preferred.

+**Make sure you copy/paste the JSON WITHOUT checking the export for sharing externally option.**  See this [bug](https://github.com/grafana/grafana/issues/11018).
+The easiest way to do this is to click the save icon and copy the JSON from there.

 To edit an existing dashboard, make your changes in the Grafana interface and copy or export the JSON to overwrite the file in /dashboards.